 Matthew started in EMS over 10 years ago, when he obtained his first responder certification.
 During summer breaks from college Matthew served as Health Officer at a resident Cub Scout camp.
 Matthew obtained his EMT certification at Penn State, and then worked full time as an EMT for three years before attending law school.
 Currently, Matthew works as an active EMS practitioner on a part-time basis.

-Matthew resides in Carlisle, PA.
+Matthew resides in Hagerstown, Maryland.
 In his free time, he enjoys reading, hiking, backpacking and exploring the Pennsylvania wilderness.